 Next, select your outputs—the "bottom line" cells whose values interest you.
 This could be potential profits, ROI, insurance claims payout, disease recovery rate, or anything at all.

 Define Uncertainty with Ease

-@RISK comes with 40 distribution functions.
+@RISK comes with over 40 distribution functions.
 These are true Excel functions, behaving the same way as Excel’s native functions and giving you total modeling flexibility.
 Choosing which @RISK distribution function to use is easy because @RISK comes with a graphical distribution gallery that lets you preview and compare various distributions before selecting them.
 You can even set up your distributions using percentiles as well as standard parameters, and overlay different distribution graphs for comparison.
 You can use historical or industry data and @RISK’s integrated data fitting tool BestFit® to select the best distribution function and the right parameters.
 You can select the type of data to be fit (e.g. continuous. discrete, or cumulative), filter the data, specify distribution types to be fit and specify Chi-Squared binning to be used.
 Fitted distributions are ranked based on three statistical tests, and may be compared graphically.
 You can even overlay graphs of multiple fitted distributions.
 Fit results can be linked to @RISK functions, so the functions will update automatically when input data changes.

 Input distributions may be correlated with one another, individually or in a time series.
 Correlations are quickly defined in matrices that pop up over Excel, and a Correlated Time Series can be added in a single click.
 A Correlated Time Series is created from a multi-period range that contains a set of similar distributions in each time period.

 All @RISK functions and correlations in your model are summarized—with thumbnail graphs—in the dashboard-style @RISK Model window, and you can watch distribution graphs pop up as you browse through cells in your spreadsheet.